l-loooy/DotaAPI/README.md

 ## Example: ##
 ![](Images/heroesList.jpg)

-Second screen shows you detail information of each hero
+Second screen shows you detail information of each hero if you tap on cell

 ## Example: ##
 ![](Images/detailHero.jpg)